nlpTRIZ/PaGAN/README.md

 This model was trained with num_split=1 (see explanations for preprocessing part)

 ## Train mode // Patents
+Download Transfer Learning model here https://drive.google.com/file/d/1YIo8pp9JCe_4azKVJYVNqxXhOyyYDnnR/view?usp=sharing (to be placed in models directory)

-Set visibles_gpus to -1 if no gpu available.
+Set visible_gpus to -1 if no gpu available.

 **Preprocessing only from patents directories**